Home » Recipes » Dinner » Fish Stick Tacos Recipe

 I knew the Southwest Eat Smart Gourmet Vegetable Salad Kit was the way to go.
 The Southwest kit starts with five superfoods: savoy cabbage, red cabbage, red radishes, carrots and kale.

 If you can’t find this particular salad mix, feel free to use cabbage, pre-bagged coleslaw or shredded lettuce instead.
+Anything that makes this recipe super easy to manage on a weeknight!

 The package also contains dried corn and tortilla strips (that provide the perfect crunch!), some cheddar cheese, and a chipotle dressing.
 All of those things make this perfect to fill a taco.